mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Use the frontiers in the GroupInitKey of the Handshake message to add its keys to the trees

-An existing participant receiving a GroupAdd message first verifies the signature on the message, then verifies its identity proof against the identity tree held by the participant.
+An existing participant receiving a Add message first verifies the signature on the message, then verifies its identity proof against the identity tree held by the participant.
 The participant then updates its state as follows: